Kathlamet language: Revitalization

 The Lower Chinook people were reduced to a handful of survivors by epidemics in 1829, resulting in the loss of their distinct languages and their disappearance as a clan entity.
 The Upper Chinook people have survived a while longer, but of their many languages, only Wasco-Wishram survives.
 In fact, Wasco-Wishram is the only surviving branch of the entire Chinookan language family.
 Sometimes classified as distinct dialects, the dual dialects of Wasco and Wishram are mutually intelligible so as to be considered the same essential language.
-They differ only in one phoneme and a few lexical terms (Hymes, 1961).
+They differ only in one phoneme and a few lexical terms.

 In 1990 there were 69 speakers (7 monolinguals) of Wasco-Wishram.
 The final native speaker of Wasco, Gladys Thompson, died in 2012, but not before the language was passed down in part to Deanie Johnson and Val Switzler, both members of the Warm Springs Indian reservation.
 Both began providing instruction in Wasco-Wishram to other members of the tribe in 2006, but neither Johnson nor Switzler is considered fully fluent.

 The last fully fluent speakers of the Wishram dialect, meanwhile, lived in the Yakima reservation in Washington State; all died sometime between 2000 and 2013.

 The use and demise of the other Chinookan dialects is too poorly documented to determine when they were last spoken, but collections of text and some grammatical treatments remain, most notably for Shoalwater, Kathlamet, and Clackamas.